What's your retirement risk factor?

 Your retirement risk factor is medium.
 While you appear to be well set for retirement, you are still potentially vulnerable to events that could transform your retirement finances – and not for the better.

 Your retirement risk factor is high.
 It seems like you need everything to go your way if retirement is going to be plain sailing.
 Events could easily disrupt your retirement dreams.

 Make your money last a lifetime

 “The GFC has cast a long shadow, particularly for those who were already in retirement when it hit and have been unable to recoup their losses,” says Jeremy Cooper, Chairman, Retirement Income, with Challenger, Australia’s largest provider of annuities.
 “This, combined with increasing life expectancies, has left many seniors uncertain about the future.”

 Challenger lifetime annuities can be an important part of a retirement income strategy.
-They give you an additional layer of protection in retirement by providing guaranteed income payments for life no matter how long you live or how share markets perform.
+They give you an additional layer of protection for life, or for a chosen investment term.
 Payments can also be linked to yearly inflation changes, helping you to continue to afford tomorrow what you can afford today.

 This article first appeared on www.msn.com

 Previous page > Will your savings go the distance?